alekseysotnikov/buran/README.md

 It works as [ROME](https://rometools.github.io/rome/) wrapper but in Buran, feeds are just data structures.

 Buran could be used as an aggregator of vary feed formats into regular Clojure data structures.
 If you consume a feed, Buran creates a hashmap.
 Thus all you have to do is either read or manipulate the hashmap as you wish using regular functions like ```filter```, ```sort```, ```assoc```, ```dissoc``` and so on.
-After the modifications, Buran can generate from it your own feed in a different format for example.
+After the modifications, Buran can generate from it your own feed, for example in a different format (RSS 2.0, 1.0, 0.9x or Atom 1.0, 0.3).

 ### Installation